 Based on this analysis, we conclude that Ca$_{2}$Si can also be considered a potential material for TE and solar thermoelectric generators.
 Moreover, MFPs distributions for phonons offer valuable insights for experimentalists in engineering thermal transport in silicide nanostructures with optimal length scales.
 In our previous study \cite{solet2024}, Ca$_{2}$Si was identified as a highly efficient material for single-junction thin-film solar cells, achieving an optimal efficiency of $\sim$28.5\%.
-Thus, non-toxic, low cost Ca$_{2}$Si could serve as a dual-purpose material, functioning effectively as both solar cells and TE generators, offering a promising pathway for multi-functional energy solutions.
+Thus, non-toxic, low cost Ca$_{2}$Si should be synthesized as it is the best dual-purpose material, functioning effectively as both solar cells and TE generators, offering a promising pathway for multifunctional energy solutions.